NeilLi26/word-wolf-game/README.md

 - As a user, I would like to save the current players and words to a file
 - As a user, I would like to load up the players and words saved
 - As a user, I would like to be able to load from a series of pre made word lists
+- As a user, I would like to have a game that would not start if there are players who do not have roles assigned yet or if there are not enough players